Badgerati/Pode/docs/Tutorials/Routes/Utilities/SSE.md

 });
 ```

+#### Ping

+Periodically Pode will send a `pode.ping` event to SSE connections, if this fails then the connection is assumed to have been closed by the client.
+When a closed connection is detected Pode will dispose of the connection server side, and free up the resources.

 ## Send Events

 To send an event from the server to one or more connected clients, you can use [`Send-PodeSseEvent`](../../../../Functions/SSE/Send-PodeSseEvent).
 Using the `-Data` parameter, you can either send a raw string value, or a more complex hashtable/psobject which will be auto-converted into a JSON string.